 Regulations promulgated by the Conservation Commission shall set forth the types of plans required by a Minor Stormwater and Erosion Control Permit and a Major Stormwater and Erosion Control Permit, including, but not limited to, the provisions of Sections 8A - 8D below.
-Further requirements, including, but not limited to, circumstances in which plans must be prepared by a registered professional engineer (P.E.) or a registered professional land surveyor (PLS), may be specified by the Conservation Commission or Designated Agent; the provisions herein are not intended to be an exhausted clarification on the specific details of plan requirements.
+The information required in Section 8A-8C below may be incorporated onto a single plan sheet, but information required by Section 8D must be provided in a stand-alone document.
+Further requirements, including, but not limited to, circumstances in which plans must be prepared by a registered professional engineer (P.E.) or a registered professional land surveyor (PLS), may be specified by the Conservation Commission or Designated Agent; the provisions herein are not intended to be an exhaustive clarification on the specific details of plan requirements.